SapientSapiens/capstoneproject-2025-dez/README.md

     ![alt text](/images/kestra-DAG.png)

-  - All details regarding setting up and operationalization of the orchestration tool can be found  👉  [here](/docs/PROJECT-SETUP-VM-Kestra.md)
+  - All details regarding setting up and operationalization of the orchestration tool Kestra can be found  👉  [here](/docs/PROJECT-SETUP-VM-Kestra.md)

 ##  ![alt text](images/%20bq.png) Use of Data Warehouse with table partitioning and clustering ##